Bounty (reward): Fictional representations

 The figure of Jonathan Wild inspired the character of Mr. Peachum in The Beggar's Opera, a satirical ballad opera in three acts written in 1728 by John Gay.
 Peachum controls a large group of thieves, and is connected to the government and courts.
 Because of these connections, he can decide whether to allow a captured criminal to be hanged (in that case he receives a reward) or to be released.
 In scene II, Peachum gives evidence against another member of his gang, Tom Gagg, in exchange for a reward of £40.
 Then in scene IV, Mrs. Peachum, Peachum's wife, enters and inquires about Bob Booty, her favorite member of the gang.
 Peachum will accept a £40 reward for allowing Bob to be hanged.

 Steve McQueen played bounty hunter Josh Randall in the Western television series Wanted Dead or Alive (1958–1961).

 The Star Wars universe features many bounty hunters, with the most famous examples being Boba Fett and Din Djarin.

 Two films directed by Quentin Tarantino, Django Unchained and The Hateful Eight, focus on the stories of bounty hunters in the United States in the mid to late 1800s.

 21st-century examples

 The majority of prisoners held in Guantánamo Bay detainment camp were handed over by bounty hunters.

 The Isabella Stewart Gardner Museum in Boston offered a $5 million reward for the return, in good condition, of the 13 works of art taken from its galleries in March 1990.

 Other uses

 Mathematics

 The term "bounty" is used in mathematics to refer to a reward offered to any person willing to take on an open problem.
 Bounties are offered for solving a particular math problem – ranging from small lemmas that graduate students solve in their spare time to some of the world's hardest math problems.
 Paul Erdős was famous for offering mathematical bounties.

 Economics

 In economics the term "bounty" has often been used in the sense of a negative tax.

+In Australia, "bounty" was historically used as a term for production subsidies.
+Section 90 of the Constitution of Australia authorises the federal parliament to grant "bounties on the production or export of goods", while section 91 allows the state parliaments to grant a "bounty on mining for gold, silver, or other metals".
+The Sugar Bounty Act 1905 made a bounty payable on sugar production (subject to the recipient employing only white labour), while the Bounties Act 1907 "offered bounties for the production of primary products which were currently imported and not produced or produced on a small scale in Australia: vegetable fibres such as flax and jute, rice, rubber, coffee, tobacco leaf, cotton and some dried fruit", but these were discontinued in 1918.
+Cotton bounties continued into the 1940s, including via the Raw Cotton Bounty Act 1934.